-Aside from Commissioner Cates the commissioners voted to allow the clerk to pay the $1.5 million of Covid-19 emergency response pay.
+Aside from Commissioner Cates the commissioners voted to authorize the clerk to move forward with paying the $1.5 million of Covid-19 emergency response pay.

 How to Fix This

-According to a whereas statement in the 2013 resolution, the goal was to provide equal treatment for “essential employees” who must respond to emergencies like hurricanes while the other “non-essential employees” are safe somewhere receiving full paid administrative leave.
-In other words, if an employee is called upon to do dangerous work while everybody else is paid to stay home he should earn more.
-The commission decided that those pre-approved essential first responders would make time-and-a-half on top of their normal salary.
+According to a whereas statement in the 2013 resolution, the goal of the policy was to provide equal treatment for “essential employees” who must respond to emergencies like hurricanes while the other “non-essential employees” are safe somewhere receiving full paid administrative leave.
+In other words, if an employee is called upon to do dangerous work while everybody else is paid to stay home, he should earn more.
+The commission had decided that those pre-approved essential first responders would make time-and-a-half on top of their normal salary.

 To make sure there would be no abuses, the pre-approval document was to be signed by the employee’s supervisor, then by the head of department he works for, and finally by the county administrator.
 And the special pay would not apply unless the county had placed employees on paid administrative leave.